The medial axis of closed bounded sets is Lipschitz stable with respect to the Hausdorff distance under ambient diffeomorphisms: Stability of the medial axis under ambient diffeomorphisms

 \section{Stability of the medial axis under ambient diffeomorphisms}

-In this section we prove the main result of this paper, Theorem \ref{ambientStability}.
+In this section we present the main result of this paper, Theorem \ref{ambientStability}.
 This theorem extends earlier work by Chazal and Soufflet \cite{Chazal2004}.
+Its proof relies on Federer's result \cite{Federer} on the stability of the reach, Theorem \ref{Fed4.19}.
+It was a surprise to the authors that no assumption on the set (apart from closedness) needed to be made, and that the techniques used were that {simple and well established; they go back to Federer.
+In fact, the authors at first envisioned a far more elaborate argument assuming the set had positive $\mu$-reach \cite{chazal2009sampling}.

-Its proof relies on Federer's result on the stability of the reach, Theorem \ref{Fed4.19}.
-To give a more geometrical interpretation we introduce the concept of a weakly tangent sphere and ball, and a maximal empty weakly tangent ball. \begin{definition}[Weakly tangent sphere and ball] Let $p \in \Su $.
-A sphere is called \emph{weakly tangent to $\Su$ at $p$} if it contains the point $p$ and its centre lies in the generalized normal space $\Nor(p,\Su)$.
+To give a more geometrical interpretation to some of the results by Federer we introduce the concept of a weakly tangent sphere and ball, and a maximal empty weakly tangent ball. \begin{definition}[Weakly tangent sphere and ball] Let $p \in \Su $.
+A sphere is called \emph{weakly tangent to $\Su$ at $p$} if it contains the point $p$ and its centre lies in the (translated) generalized normal space $\Nor(p,\Su) +p$.
 In other words, spheres weakly tangent to $\Su$ at $p$ are spheres with centres $p+v$ and radii $\abs{v}$, for a vector $v\in \Nor(p,\Su)$.

 A ball is called \emph{weakly tangent to $\Su$ at $p$} if its boundary sphere is \emph{weakly tangent to $\Su$ at $p$}. \end{definition}

 \begin{remark} Using the definition of $\Nor(p,\Su)$, a weakly tangent ball can also be defined as follows: A ball $B(c,r)$ is weakly tangent at $p$ if and only if its centre $c$ and radius $r$ satisfy